 If you’re a sales rep, you’ll hear your dealers say they just want easy answers to getting more customers in their door.
 Or they are getting so many customers, people are leaving.

-The place to dig in is by asking yourself why customers aren’t coming back in the first place.
+The place to dig in is by asking yourself why customers aren’t coming in the first place.
 Was it the experience or the dealer’s lack of marketing?

 And one of the challenges of independent retailers is that they don’t live with the threat of a boss firing them.

 They are the boss and they won’t fire themselves.

 At the corporate level, everyone from the CEO down lives with this threat of being fired and actively has someone over them to keep them digging in.